How Much Does A Website Domain Name Cost?

 - Voice.com — $30 million

-Thankfully, most premium domain names don’t cost millions of dollars.
+Thankfully, not most premium domain names cost millions of dollars.
 Furthermore, negotiation skills and a high level of domain name expertise can allow you to cut down the cost of your domain names considerably.
 Since most people are not experts on domain names and the intricacies of the industry, you should put your trust in someone who is.
-Premium domain names can cost considerably less when you reach out to an experienced brokerage.
+Premium domain name cost can considerably less when you reach out to an experienced brokerage.

-The same domain name is likely to cost two different people different amounts of money.
+The same domain name cost is likely for two different people with different amounts of money.
 This will be because one person is better prepared, understands the industry better, and has more experience in negotiations than the other.
 The ways that industry expertise cuts down on the cost of premium domains include greater valuation skills, experience, and anonymity.
+The final score of your expert domain name cost evaluation will be the cumulative value of both figures.

 Expert Domain Valuation

-Properly evaluating the price of a domain name is a skill that takes years of experience in the industry to master.
+Properly evaluating the price of a domain name cost is a skill that takes years of experience in the industry to master.
 If you aren’t confident in your evaluation, it will be easy to get pushed into accepting a price that’s higher than what you should go for.
 Accurate domain name price valuation is the cornerstone of any negotiation strategy, and premium domain brokers are the top experts in this field.
+The final of your premium domain name cost will be the cumulative value of both figures.

 Experienced Negotiation Skills